vestr-at-work/term-project/README.md

 After running the program, user will be asked to enter the name of the image (even with suffix!) desired to be dithered.

-After that user will be shown the following algorithms and asked to choose one by entering the number of the chosen one.
+After that, user will be shown the following algorithms and asked to choose one by entering the number of the chosen one.

 1. Threshold dithering
 2. Random dithering